wadimw/asus-vivobook-x512fl-hackintosh/readme.md

 If You want to go Catalina, it will probably suffice to add fake EC (or rename EC0 to EC, but idk if it won't break anything).

+I gave back this laptop so I probably won't be doing anything else here.

 ## Hardware
 Model: ASUS VivoBook 15 X512FL (R512FL-BQ083), BIOS v303
 OS: macOS 10.14.6 Mojave